 2. Reach in between the hood and the front grille with your fingers.
-The hood latch handle is above the "H" logo.
-Push this handle up until it releases the hood.
+The hood latch handle is above the "A" logo.
+Push this handle up to the right until it releases the hood.
 Lift the hood.

 If the hood latch handle moves stiffly, or if you can open the hood without lifting the handle, the mechanism should be cleaned and lubricated.